-Judy Skovlin was a participant at Timberline.
-She was beloved by the staff and other participants.
+Judy Skovlin was a participant at Timberline, who was beloved by our staff and other participants.
 Everyone at Timberline misses her warmth and happy disposition.
 Please read on—Judy was a special woman—a dedicated wife and mother, entrepreneur, crafter, and artist.
 Special thanks to Judy’s husband, Rich, for providing so much information about Judy’s life.

 Judy was born May 4, 1940 in Salinas, California, located near Monterey.
 She attended Sacramento City College for 2 years before attending the prestigious California College of the Arts in Oakland, California.
 She earned her BA degree in 1962 in Junior High Art Education with a minor in English.

 Judy met her husband, Rich, at a dance and they soon discovered they had many things in common.
 Rich and Judy tied the knot on October 16, 1965—6 months after they met.

 In 1968 the two moved to Lexington, Kentucky.
 It would be a whole new experience for them, culture-wise and weather-wise, but they very quickly adapted to their new surroundings.
 They visited most of the state parks in Kentucky and learned a lot about the people, the culture, and the beauty of the state.